side-wave1

 Lupus

-Lupus is an autoimmune disease where the immune system mistakenly targets one’s own tissues and organs, affecting multiple body systems including skin, hair, kidneys, joints, and heart, predominantly in females aged 20-40.
-Manifesting in three main types—acute, subacute, and chronic lupus—it can present varied symptoms like skin lesions, hair fall, and joint pain.
-Triggered by factors like sunlight, certain medications, or infections, diagnosis often involves specific blood tests and imaging, with treatment entailing oral medications and sun protection.
+Lupus is an autoimmune disease in which the immune system mistakenly attacks the body’s own tissues and organs.
+It can affect multiple body systems, including the skin, hair, kidneys, joints, and heart, and is most common in females aged 20 to 40.
+The condition manifests in three main types—acute, subacute, and chronic lupus—with symptoms such as skin lesions, hair loss, and joint pain.
+Triggers include sunlight, certain medications, and infections.
+Diagnosis typically involves specific blood tests and imaging studies, while treatment includes oral medications and sun protection.

 Read More